New Era Opportunity: Virtual Reality

 With 5G, our download speeds will be more than 10 times faster — at least one full gigabyte per second.
 So let’s just say 5G is really, really fast.

 It also offers the bandwidth for all the things we use the internet for today and tomorrow: not just streaming on mobile devices, but extending massive data links to autonomous vehicles and “sensorized” factories, as well as “smart” cities and homes.

 And yes, I believe the shift to 5G will push virtual reality into a new form of mass entertainment.
-And new forms of entertainment are needed now more than ever — when the average American is looking for ways to amuse themselves safe in their own home.
+We need new forms of entertainment now more than ever — when the average American is looking for ways to amuse themselves safe in their own home.

 It takes a huge amount of bandwidth and computational power to create a convincing, lifelike digital environment we can roam around and explore.
 It’s possible to do now, but it means bulky headsets, wires and high-powered gaming computers close at hand.
 With 5G data speeds, most of that technology could be parked in the cloud and fed to our VR headsets wirelessly.